Complying with our open access policy

 Non-compliant papers, monographs and book chapters

-Where Wellcome-funded researchers have not complied with our open access policy, three sanctions will apply:
+When Wellcome-funded researchers do not comply with our open access policy, we will apply these sanctions:

-- Applicants will be required to ensure that Wellcome-funded publications resulting from current or previous grants are compliant before formal notification of any funding renewals or new grants can be issued.
+- Applicants will be required to ensure that all their Wellcome-funded original research papers resulting from current or previous grants are compliant before we issue formal notification of any funding renewals or new grants.

-- Where non-compliant publications are identified in an end of grant report, the Trust will withhold the final 10 per cent of the 'total transferable funds' budget on the grant until all papers comply.
+- Where non-compliant research papers, book chapters and scholarly monographs are identified in an end of grant report, we will withhold the final 10 per cent of the total grant budget until all outputs comply.
 See our 10 per cent retention policy.